minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 fossil fuel related conglomerate Koch Industries and David Koch's history in climate change denial @doreian2022koch[pp. 2-8], and their donor and advocacy roles in the United States makes one wonder what the consequences of fossil fuel related campaign contributions to the US congress could mean for US environmental policies.

 These questions will be analysed in this paper.
 The influence of fossil fuel and environmentally related contributions on the voting behavior of US House members on methane pollution bills will be analysed.
-The Analysis is based on the Paper of #cite(<stratmann-2002>,form: "prose"), who exploits the time series nature of campaign contributions and rollcall votes to approach a causal identification strategy to measure the effect of financial contributions on rollcall votes.
+The analysis is based on the paper of #cite(<stratmann-2002>,form: "prose"), who exploits the time series nature of campaign contributions and roll-call votes to approach a causal identification strategy to measure the effect of financial contributions on roll-call votes.
 Regarding campaign contribution, however, #cite(<stratmann-2002>,form: "prose") uses the aggregate contributions for each election cycle, whereas in his 1995 paper, only the contributions leading up to the vote are included, regardless of election cylce
 @stratmann-1995.
 Although both contribution types are explored, this paper will focus on the latter contribution strategy.// if i use 1995 stratmann's "data", then shouldn't I also include his models ?

-The @moneyinpolitics of this paper will give a short literature review on the economics and political science perspectives on money in politics, with a focus on the causal relationship between campaign contributions and the representatives' voting decisions. @research-design presents the research design, details the reasoning behind analysing environmental legislation and the methane pollution rollcall votes in particular, and presents the hypotheses regarding the effect of contribution on voting decisions. @data presents the data types and processing for the analysis and @models presents the models used. @results
+@moneyinpolitics will give a short literature review on the economics and political science perspectives on money in politics, with a focus on the causal relationship between campaign contributions and the representatives' voting decisions. @research-design presents the research design, details the reasoning behind analysing environmental legislation and the methane pollution roll-call votes in particular, and presents the hypotheses regarding the effect of contribution on voting decisions. @data presents the data types and processing for the analysis and @models presents the models used. @results